garrensmith/abletonpush/README.md

 });
 ```

-Once the library can connect to an Ableton Push it will colour the pads on the Push so that can be used as an Isomorphic keyboard.
+Once the library has connected to an Ableton Push it will colour the pads on the Push so that can be used as an Isomorphic keyboard.

 ## Events